 - 1/2 teaspoon pepper

-- Whisk together the eggs, half and half, milk, salt, and pepper; pour over cheese.
-Sprinkle with the fresh oregano and bake at 425 degrees for 15 minutes.
-If using a tart pan, place a cookie sheet on the rack underneath.
+- Whisk together the eggs, half and half, salt, and pepper; pour over cheese.
+Sprinkle with fresh oregano (or 1/2 teaspoon dried oregano).

 - Reduce the oven temperature to 350 degrees and continue baking 20 minutes or until set.
 Cool for 15 minutes before serving.